weiyentan/weiyentan.github.io/_posts/2020-01-04-core_concepts_powershell_1.markdown

 #### Methods
 Methods are the doing things that you can perform against the object.

-Lets take the previous example of querying the c:\windows\temp directory but this time we ask for the methods that we use against that object.
+Lets take the previous example of querying the c:\windows\temp directory but this time we ask for the methods that we can use against that object.

 ```
 get-childitem c:\windows\temp | Get-Member -MemberType methods